ktp-forked-repos/deep_eos/README.md

 # Contact (Bugs, Feedback, Contribution and more)

-For questions about *deep-eos*, contact the current maintainer: Stefan Schweter <stefan@schweter.it>.
-If you want to contribute to the project please refer to the [Contributing](CONTRIBUTING.md) guide!
+For questions about *deep-eos*, just open an issue [here](https://github.com/stefan-it/deep_eos/issues).
+A contribution is coming soon!

 # License